 5 Best ways to be mindful for your inner wellness(absolutely essential for sanity)

-1) Pause every morning 5 minutes to 25 minutes (according to time you have) close your eyes and focus on your breathing.While doing this initially you will find your mind wandering.Just get hold of the wandering thought and refocus.
+1) Stop and breathe slowly every morning: 5 minutes to 25 minutes (according to time you have) close your eyes and focus on your breathing.While doing this initially you will find your mind wandering.Just catch hold of the wandering thought and refocus.
 Just imagine your brain is a naughty child always in search of new stuff, but you have to be strict !
-Close your eyes and visualize a black dot in front of you…and concentrate.
+Close your eyes and visualize a black dot in front of you and concentrate.

 - Do one thing at a time